itfranck/ConfluenceAtlassian/Help/New-CATable.md

    ) -Title 'List of manufacturers' -InfoMessage "This table was last generated $((Get-Date).ToLongDateString())" -Rows $ListOfObject -TitleTag h1
 ```

 Create a new confluence table using the wide style with "List of manufacturers" title surrounded by a H1 tag (default is h2) along with a info panel. $ListOfObject will be iterated upon and each members will be added to the table.
-New-CaTableColumn can be used to specify a different text for the header and a custom width.
+New-CATableColumn can be used to specify a different text for the header and a custom width.

 ## PARAMETERS

 ### -Columns
 List of columns to be included in the table.
-Strings or CATableColumn objects (See New-CaTableColumn) can be included
+Strings or CATableColumn objects (See New-CATableColumn) can be included

 ```yaml
 Type: Object[]